Chapter 13 in Georgia Bankruptcy

-Filing Chapter 13 Georgia bankruptcy is an option for debtors in Georgia to keep their homes and cars when they fall behind on payments.
-Chapter 13 is a form of bankruptcy that consolidates debt into a payment plan based on the bankruptcy petitioner’s current disposable income and reasonable expenses.
+Debtors in Georgia can file Chapter 13 bankruptcy to keep their homes and cars when they fall behind on payments.
+Chapter 13 consolidates debt into a payment plan based on the bankruptcy petitioner’s current disposable income and reasonable expenses.
 After a bankruptcy judge approves the repayment plan, the bankruptcy filer has three to five years to complete the payments.

 Who is a Good Candidate for Chapter 13 Bankruptcy?